Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 MERIWETHER COUNTY AGRICULTURE AND NATURAL RESOURCES

 For more than 100 years, UGA Extension has provided free, reliable, research-based information to the citizens of Georgia.
-Meriwether County Agriculture and Natural Resources Agent Ryan Brown helps farmers, homeowners and other agricultural professionals in Meriwether County with crops, livestock, home lawns, gardens, fruits and vegetables, and natural resources.
-We troubleshoot everyday problems through phone consultations, site visits and other resources available through UGA.
+At this time, we do not have an Agriculture and Natural Resources Agent in Meriwether County, but we call on the surrounding county agents for assistance when needed.
+We helps farmers, homeowners and other agricultural professionals in Meriwether County with crops, livestock, home lawns, gardens, fruits and vegetables, and natural resources.
+We troubleshoot everyday problems through phone consultations and provide resources available through UGA.
 Meriwether County Extension also provides technical assistance for agriculturists in the form of laboratory testing services for soil, water, forage and radon.
 We personalize our services to help the citizens of Meriwether County become more knowledgeable, sustainable and profitable in their agricultural operations.
 Meriwether County Extension recognizes the importance of keeping our youth involved in agriculture.
-This past year, all first-graders in the county were able to see firsthand the importance of agriculture in Meriwether County through our annual Farm Day.

 FAMILY AND CONSUMER SCIENCES

 Due to the resurgence of consumer interest in locally grown produce at farmers markets, Family and Consumer Sciences agents have developed a series of “Farm, Fresh and Fast” publications to be distributed at local farmers markets and U-pick farms.
 These educational pamphlets, along with many other publications on health and nutrition, are available at the Meriwether County Extension office.
 The easy-to-read publications will help residents make wiser food choices and save money with information on how to use fresh products when they are in season.